Product

 Compare lifetime value by customer segment

 You’re probably starting to notice a trend here.
-Looking at your LTV as a single number is nice to give you a 10,000-foot view.
-But in order to make it more actionable, you need to break it down into smaller groups so you can identify trends.
+Looking at your LTV as a single number is nice, giving you a 10,000-foot view.
+But to make it more actionable, you need to break it down into smaller groups so you can identify trends.

 Because all customers are not created equal.